Royaljerry/cfdg-3-bundle-for-textmate-1-x/README.md

 ## <a name="updates">Updates</a>

+**01/18/2014**

+- Updated and added new templates.
+- Updated some shortcut keys.
+- Updated grammar so that it highlights unique main and subchapter headers (type “c” and Tab to see it in action).
+- Some minor bug fixes and corrections.

 **01/03/2014**

 - Removed libraries (included in the initial commit), they’ll be published in a separate repo when they’re out of the embryonic phase.
 (The still existing *Typography* template remained in the bundle for future compatibility.)